-- The Student Union takes sustainable development into account in all activities and advocacy efforts. - Tampere University will profile itself as a pioneer in sustainable development. - TREY assumes its share of the global responsibility to promote sustainable development.
+- The Student Union takes sustainable development into account in all activities and advocacy efforts. - The university sets itself ambitious environmental goals and communicates them openly.
+The university's sustainable development activities are resourced to cover the work required to achieve the goals. - TREY assumes its share of the global responsibility to promote sustainable development.
 The Student Union participates in development cooperation.
 The members and associations find it motivating, and it is an opportunity for students to put their skills to use. - The University and the Student Union require that their activities, investments, and companies comply with the principles of sustainable development.
-The activities of the Student Union's partners may not conflict with the Student Union's policies. - TREY encourages its associations and students to pay attention to sustainable development in their activities. - TREY will become carbon-neutral by the end of 2025.
-The primary means to achieve carbon neutrality is to reduce the carbon footprint by making adjustments to activities. - TREY's activities and advocacy work reflect social, economic, and ecological sustainability.
-TREY will promote and contribute to the fulfilment of these principles.

-- TREY is committed to the sustainability targets of the UN's Agenda 2030.
-The Student Union's activities and policies may not be incompatible with these targets. - Tampere University will develop its degree programmes and curriculum to help bring students' professional competence in line with the principles of sustainable development.
-Teaching staff will be offered assistance for the development of courses and lectures.
+The activities of the Student Union's partners may not conflict with the Student Union's values. - TREY encourages and educates its associations and students to pay attention to sustainable development in their activities. - TREY's activities and advocacy work reflect social, economic, and ecological sustainability.
+TREY will promote and contribute to the fulfilment of these principles. - TREY is committed to the sustainability targets of the UN's Agenda 2030.
+The Student Union's activities and policies may not be incompatible with these targets.